 - Injury to the nail and nailbed

 Your doctor will then thoroughly clean out the wound, removing dead tissue and contaminants.
-This procedure is called "debridement."
-This will reduce your risk for infection.
+This procedure, called "ebridement, will reduce your risk for infection.

-If your doctor suspects that you have broken bones, he or she may order x-rays.
-Some fingertip injuries can cause bleeding under the fingernail—a condition called "subungual hematoma."
+If your doctor suspects that you have broken bones, they may order X-rays.
+Some fingertip injuries can cause bleeding under the fingernail — a condition called subungual hematoma.
 If this is the case with your injury, your doctor may pierce your fingernail to relieve the pressure.
-He or she may also remove your fingernail if the nailbed underneath requires repair.
+They may also remove your fingernail if the nailbed underneath requires repair.

 Your doctor may prescribe an antibiotic and/or give you a tetanus shot to prevent infection.

 The goal of treatment is to have a pain-free fingertip that is covered by healthy skin and functions normally.
 Your doctor will try to preserve the length and appearance of your finger.

 Treatment for a fingertip injury or amputation depends on the angle of the cut and the extent of the injury.
 To determine the best treatment for your injury, your doctor will consider your general health and lifestyle, as well as your preferences.